Unifying ESG Data

 Paris Alignment

-What began as a redesign of the Environmental Profile evolved into the foundational design system for the entire ESG suite.
+What began as a redesign of one overloaded profile evolved into the foundational design system for S&P's entire ESG data suite.

-• Consistent Experience: Investment Bankers and ESG Specialists can now analyze sustainability data across Carbon, Fossil Fuels, SDGs, and more with a familiar structure.
+Consistent experience meant that Investment Bankers and ESG Specialists could now analyze sustainability data across Environmental Damage, Carbon Emissions, Fossil Fuels, Power Generation, SDGs, and more with a familiar structure and predictable navigation.